dhritimaandas/Traffic_Sign_Recog_Inter_IIT/README.md

 <br>
 <h3>Step 5</h3>

-You can add augmentations to your images as shown
+You can add augmentations to your images as shown.
+After clicking on next you will be redirected to the the page showing the final images sent to model.

 <div align="center">
 <img src="images/5(final).png">